Coke says child's death in China not linked to product

 Foreign companies are watched closely as they are generally perceived to hold to stricter standards.
 When western companies are accused of transgressions, it becomes big news in China.

-Wal-Mart Stores Inc (WMT.N), the world's biggest retailer, was hit by tough sanctions in the central city of Chongqing in October when authorities closed 13 stores for two weeks and fined the company 2.7 million yuan for selling ordinary pork as more expensive organic meat.
+Wal-Mart Stores Inc, the world's biggest retailer, was hit by tough sanctions in the central city of Chongqing in October when authorities closed 13 stores for two weeks and fined the company 2.7 million yuan ($423,000) for selling ordinary pork as more expensive organic meat.

 Wal-Mart apologised and stepped up training for employees and dialogue with customers.